SagarDhok/CodeDaily/README.md

 # 🔥 Daily DSA Practice – LeetCode & GFG

+This repository contains my **daily Data Structures & Algorithms (DSA) practice solutions** from **LeetCode** and **GeeksforGeeks**.
+The goal is to stay consistent, improve problem-solving skills, and prepare effectively for technical interviews.

-I upload my daily coding solutions from LeetCode and GeeksforGeeks to stay consistent and improve my problem-solving skills.
-My goal is to be in the top 1% of programmers. 🚀
+My long-term aim is to reach the **top 1% of programmers** 🚀

-## 📌 What's in this repo?
+## 📌 Repository Overview

-- ✅ **Daily coding solutions**
+- ✅ Daily DSA coding solutions
+- ✅ Interview-oriented problem solving
+- ✅ **`Questions.py`**
+  - Contains **important interview preparation questions**
+  - Focused on frequently asked coding problems
-- ✅ **Written in Python** (might use other languages sometimes)
+- ✅ Solutions written mainly in **Python**
+  - Other languages may be used occasionally

-## 🎯 Why This Repo?
+## 🎯 Purpose of This Repository

+- Track daily coding consistency
+- Build a strong DSA foundation for interviews
+- Improve logical thinking and coding efficiency
+- Maintain a structured revision of important problems

+## 🤝 Contributions & Feedback

+Suggestions, improvements, and discussions are always welcome.
-This repo helps me track my progress and stay motivated.
-Feel free to check out the solutions, suggest improvements, or discuss problems!
+Feel free to explore the solutions or share better approaches.

 ## 🔗 Connect With Me

-Let’s grow together! 🚀
+Let’s grow together and crack coding interviews 🚀🔥